dthomas601/fuzzing_tutorial/2_Harness_Building/Exercise/README.md

 ## Fuzz the Mortgage class constructor

-The Mortgage class has been provided below:
+The Mortgage class (mortgage.h) has been provided below:

 ```
 #include <iostream>